 Retaining walls need to be strong and durable since they need to handle the extreme pressure of the earth.
 Our clients in Taylors, Greer, Simpsonville, Easley and Spartanburg have trusted us to build walls that would last for a lifetime, keeping their landscape in place.
 A failure in retaining walls can lead to a lot of expense and worry down the line.

-Strong and Reliable Retaining WallsWhile strength and durability is important in retaining walls, they also need to look good.
+Strong and Reliable Retaining WallsWhile strength and durability are important in retaining walls, they also need to look good.
 Walls that stand out like a sore thumb and clash with the design of your landscape can ruin the entire look of your outdoors.
 Retaining walls can be a natural extension of your landscape, contributing to the overall design instead of clashing.

 - Block Retaining Walls: These walls are commonly used in residential properties today.
 They are strong and durable while being relatively inexpensive.
 You can utilize the concrete masonry units in retaining wall construction and add stone or brick veneers to elevate the look and design.

-You also have the option of choosing split face block, which is available in different colors and has a textured finish on one side.
+You also have the option of choosing a split face block, which is available in different colors and has a textured finish on one side.
 The latest addition is the retaining wall systems units.
 These offer a realistic, stone-like surface but are easy to install and are durable.

 - Dry Stone Retaining Walls: This is a very old & durable technique of installing retaining walls and isn’t used that often today.
 Such walls require a lot of skill to ensure that they’re steady enough to bear the pressure.
 Some people have also installed dry boulder walls on their property.
 While this method does offer a unique look, it isn’t as reliable as traditional retaining walls.